lee-to/moonshine-doc/en/advanced/routes.md

 For CRUD pages to work correctly, it is necessary to pass route parameters `resourceUri` and `pageUri`. `resourceUri` is optional, as not all pages have a resource.

-Example of a standard route.
+Example of a standard route:

 ```php
 Route::get('/admin/resource/{resourceUri}/{pageUri}', CustomController::class)